 Own equity instruments which are re-acquired ("treasury shares") are deducted from equity.
 No gain or loss is recognised in the Consolidated Statement of Comprehensive Loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.
+Treasury shares repurchased are represented as an accretion to the opening value.
 Any difference between the carrying amount and the consideration is recognised in other reserve.
 Such treasury shares are presented separately within equity and are stated at cost.